 Once you have made a choice on the program of study, the next step is to research institutes that teach the program.
 Some factors to take into account are:

-- Total cost of tuition
+- The total cost of tuition

 - Location of the institution

-- Cost of living during school year
+- Cost of living during the school year

 - Housing during out-of-session interims

-- Student to teacher ratio
+- The student to teacher ratio